PyQuantSharp/Backtesting/README.md

 Pros:
 * It is very simple
-* It shows an actual usecase instead of teoretic aspect/part of a larger whole
+* It shows an actual usecase instead of a theoretic aspect and/or part of a larger whole

 #### Results

 * Version 2 is much faster - due to vectorization of the main function
-* There is a monotonic increase in time for both versions
+* There is a monotonic increase in execution time for both versions
 * The time margin varies for both versions
-  This is because different sections of the list of stocks have different numbers of trading signals
+  This happens because the number of trading signals varies between different sections of the database